 Treats (including fruits and veggies) are great for encouraging interaction between you and your pet, but they should only be given after daily foods have been eaten.
 Offering too many treats can cause your guinea pig to refuse his healthy, essential foods.
 It’s important to remember that not all treats are created equal!
-All Oxbow treat varieties are designed to be as wholesome as they are delicious.
+When caring for your guinea pig make sure you include Oxbow treats which have been designed to be as wholesome as they are delicious.

 HOUSING YOUR GUINEA PIG

 Guinea pigs need a safe place that allows enough room to climb, jump, and explore, as well as to escape potential environmental stressors.

 Choose a well-constructed habitat with a solid floor and set up near household activities, but away from drafts.
 Your guinea pig’s habitat should be outfitted with environmental essentials such as a space to hide (Timothy CLUB Bungalow or Tunnel), a litter box lined with litter and bedding (Pure Comfort bedding layered on top of Eco-Straw litter), some toys, grass hay, a food bowl and two sources of fresh, clean water.